The Case for Owning Your Critical Business Logic

 Every business rents software.
 Accounting packages, email platforms, project management tools.
 Monthly subscriptions that keep the lights on.
 The question is not whether to rent at all.
 The question is whether you are renting systems that should belong to you.

-The own vs rent software decision is one of those choices that compounds quietly over years.
-Rent the wrong things and you wake up one morning locked into a vendor's roadmap, paying three times what you started with, unable to export your own data in a usable format.
+The own vs rent business software decision is one of those choices that compounds quietly over years.
+Rent the wrong things and you wake up one morning locked into a vendor's roadmap, paying three times what you started with.
+Your own data sits in a format you cannot export.
 Own the wrong things and you burn capital building something that a £50 per month subscription handles better than you ever could.

-Own vs rent software refers to the strategic decision of whether to build and maintain your own business systems (owning the code, data, and development roadmap) or to subscribe to third-party SaaS products (renting access on the vendor's terms).
+Own vs rent software refers to the strategic decision of whether to build and maintain your own bespoke software (owning the code, data, and development roadmap) or to subscribe to third-party SaaS products (renting access on the vendor's terms).
 The core trade-off is control and long-term cost versus speed and convenience.

 What Ownership Actually Means